wp-plugins/testimonial-rotator/readme.txt

 5. Testimonials have their own page and use the single template.
 6. Testimonial widget also included and uses just the excerpt to display the best part of the testimonial

 == Changelog ==

+= 1.2 =
+* main testimonial now uses the_content filter to make styling better.
+* include rotator using the rotator slug, for example: [testimonial_rotator id=homepage]
+* new attributes to the shortcode:
+** hide_title: hides the h2 heading
+** format: settings format=list will remove rotator and display all testimonials ** limit: set the number of testimonials to display, new default is -1 or all testimonials

 = 1.1.5 =
 * small bug in widget javascript